 PATIENT RESULTS |COOLTONE BEFORE AND AFTER*

-CoolTone before and after images reveal the impressive contour and definition of this muscle building treatment. have receivedcanAs with all body contouring procedures, results may vary. * These CoolTone before and after images, offer a reference of results of real patients who received this technique sensitive treatment from a skilled and experienced specialist.
+CoolTone before and after images reveal the impressive contour and definition of this muscle building treatment.
+As with all body contouring procedures, results may vary. * These CoolTone before and after images, however, offer a great reference of results of real patients who received this technique sensitive treatment from a skilled and experienced specialist.

 HOW DOES COOL TONE WORK?

-In order to understand how this procedure works, think of what happens when you engage in a workout program such as squats Your muscles contract.
-This same process is duplicated by the CoolTone device revolutionaryby means of the latest technique that uses electromagnetic energy.1
+In order to understand how this procedure works, think of it like exercising at the gym without the weights or sweat.
+When you exercise, your muscles contract.
+This same process is duplicated by the CoolTone device using a revolutionary process involving electromagnetic energy.1

-During the Cool Tone treatment, electromagnetic currents go deep into the muscle tissue.
+During the Cool Tone treatment, electromagnetic currents pulse deep into the muscle tissue.
 The muscles are stimulated, contracting and relaxing at supraphysiological –superhuman—speeds.2 A single treatment produces more than 20,000 of these super powerful contractions.3

 This is why many dub Cool Tone, the “superman’s ab workout.” (superhuman) rates.